sevifinance/Sevi-Docs/src/pages/termsConditions.md

 ## 5. Consequences of default and missed payments

-5.1 If we are not able to debit an instalment amount from your Sevi Account on the due date, we might provide you a courtesy slack period of 24 hours, so that you can top-up your Sevi Account.
-After 1 day, you will be charged an interest of 1% of the outstanding amount.
+5.1 If we are not able to debit an instalment amount from your Sevi Account on the due date, you will be charged an interest of 1% of the outstanding amount.
 After 3 days, you will be charged an additional interest of 2.5% per day of the outstanding amount, up to a cumulative additional interest of 7.5% by day 6.
 Paying late might also influence future decisions regarding future payment products that will be made available to you.

 5.2 You will be notified in good time via electronic communication to your verified phone number, about the payment failure so you’ll have enough time to make sure that you have sufficient funds in your Sevi Account.